abelr-githubplace/courses/the_c_programming_language/the_c_programming_language_data_types.md

 ### Dot operator

-To access today's fields we must use the dot operator `.` as follows.
+To access today's fields we must use the dot operator `.`.

 ```c
 unsigned char this_day = today.day;